-During El Niño conditions, the resulting thermocline shoaling brings fresher and colder water below the thermocline water compared to neutral conditions, and saltier/warmer surface waters.
-The opposite situation prevails during La Niña conditions, with saltier and warmer lower thermocline water, and fresher/colder upper thermocline water.
-During La Niña conditions, the saltier waters also intrude at the surface near 3°S due to the advection of central Pacific salty water by the strong SSI (Gourdeau et al., 2017).
+During El Niño conditions, the resulting thermocline shoaling brings fresher and colder water below the thermocline water compared to neutral conditions and saltier/warmer surface waters.
+The opposite situation prevails during La Niña conditions, with saltier and warmer lower thermocline water and fresher/colder upper thermocline water.
+During La Niña conditions, the saltier waters also intrude at the surface near 3° S due to the advection of central Pacific salty water by the strong SSI (Gourdeau et al., 2017).

-In consequence of such ENSO variability, the density sections show a more pronounced thermocline shifted upward during El Niño in comparison with La Niña, particularly in the north of the section (Fig. 4c, d).
+As a consequence of such ENSO variability, the density sections show a more pronounced thermocline shifted upward during El Niño in comparison with La Niña, particularly in the north of the section (Fig. 4c, d).
 These density profiles reflect changes in the vertical stratification represented by the Brünt Vaisala frequency (N).
-Figure 5 shows the mean N profiles averaged along the 154°E section when averaged in latitude across the Solomon Sea.
-Figure 5 compares the long-term CARS climatology with the R36Td simulation characteristic of the mean 3-year 42 state, as well as the two 3-month ENSO phases.
-First, the modeled mean N2 profile with tides is in good agreement with the CARS climatology with maximum values in the 80-150 m depth 14 range.
+Figure 5 shows the mean N profiles averaged along the 154° E section when averaged in latitude across the Solomon Sea.
+Figure 5 compares the long-term CARS climatology with the R36Td simulation characteristic of the mean 3-year state, as well as the two 3-month ENSO phases.
+First, the modeled mean N^2 profile with tides is in good agreement with the CARS climatology with maximum values in the 80-150 m depth range.
 The ENSO phases are clearly distinguishable from the mean.
-The La Niña period is marked 45 by a deepening of the maximum N^2 frequency extending the thermocline down to 200 m depth.
-The situation during El Niño is very contrasted: N2 is marked by significantly higher values and stronger thermocline gradients, especially in the surface layers with a maximum value at 50 m depth.
+The La Niña period is marked by a deepening of the maximum N^2 frequency extending the thermocline down to a depth of 200 m.
+The situation during El Niño is very contrasting; N^2 is marked by significantly higher values and stronger thermocline gradients, especially in the surface layers with a maximum value at a depth of 50 m.
 Internal tides being very sensitive to these N^2 profiles, we can assume that different internal tide characteristics may occur between these two periods.

-4. M2 Tides
+4 M2 tides